nestordemeure/letMeNERSCthatForYou/README.md

 * establish a canonical list of test questions / conversations,
 * have the model always running on Perlmuter,

-* process markdown links in the full file *before* chunking

 * move this code to the NERSC github,

 * try fine-tuning sentence embedder,